Skip to content

 Comfort in times of Corona - Why adult animated films are so effective.
 (With Podcast)

 Last year it was suddenly buzzing around: Dutch animation film is going to break through, a real animation industry has emerged.
-The occasion was the premiere of Heinz, Piet Kroon's whimsical and out-of-step film version of Windig and De Jong's comics.
+The occasion was the premiere of Heinz, Piet Kroon's whimsical and out-of-print film version of Windig and De Jong's comics.
 Not a children's film.
 And certainly not a Disney clone.
-We are talking about feature-length animation films, and there are many of those in the Netherlands....
+We are talking about feature-length animated films, and there are many of those in the Netherlands....

 "We are hopeful," is the reply when I speak to a colleague just before the start of the Berlin film festival.
 For curious as to how the choice of Carlo Chatrian as the new artistic director has fallen among German critics.
 Chatrian, previously director of the leading arthouse festival in Locarno, lies well, I understand.
 Whether this 70th Berlinale will see all that new momentum...